In this article we will go over all of the settings you can manipulate to get the experience you desire.

 When auto-focus is enabled, the camera will automatically focus whenever the zoom or focus region is changed.
 You can select a region of the image to focus on via the “focus region” button.
 The auto-focus algorithm performs best with a focus region that has enough complexity and edges to focus on.
 By default, the focus region is a rectangle in the center of the camera view.

-When in edit mode, you will be able to click and drag your cursor to select the area of interest.
-Once you are done select, click 'Save' and you will see the camera go through the focus cycle.
-This process may take up to 20 seconds for the camera to adjust the view depending on the size of focus region.
-During this time the controls will be grayed out and adjustments cannot be made until the camera is done adjusting.
+When in edit mode, you can click and drag your cursor to select the area of interest.
+Once you are done, click "Save," and you will see the camera go through the focus cycle.
+It may take up to 20 seconds for the camera to adjust the view depending on the size of the focus region.
+During this processing time, the controls will be grayed out, and further adjustments will be unavailable.

 Motor Zoom